hyperledger-archives/composer/packages/composer-website/jekylldocs/playground/id-cards-playground.md

 4. Enter the _enrollment ID_, _enrollment secret_ and _business network name_, and click **Create**.

-The Business Network Card should now be displayed in the **My Wallet** page.
+The Business Network Card should now be displayed in the **Business Networks** page.

 ### Manually Creating a Business Network Card